Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 Genetic Predisposition

 Genome-wide association studies link alopecia areata to genes in the HLA region involved in immune regulation — many shared with other autoimmune conditions including rheumatoid arthritis, vitiligo, and thyroid disease.
-Approximately 20% of patients have a first-degree relative with the condition, and concordance rates in monozygotic twins (42%) are significantly higher than in dizygotic twins (10%).[7]
+A meaningful proportion of patients have a first-degree relative with the condition, and concordance rates in identical twins are substantially higher than in fraternal twins.[6]
 Genetic predisposition creates susceptibility — it doesn't guarantee onset.

 Environmental and Psychological Triggers

 A significant proportion of patients recall a stressful event — physical illness, emotional trauma, surgical procedure — in the weeks or months preceding their first or recurrent episode.
-Stress doesn't cause the underlying autoimmune predisposition, but it appears to influence the timing and severity of flares through cortisol-mediated immune dysregulation.
-Infections, particularly viral ones, have also been implicated as triggers through molecular mimicry mechanisms.[8]
+Stress doesn't cause the underlying autoimmune predisposition, but it appears to influence the timing and severity of flares.
+Infections have also been implicated as triggers through molecular mimicry mechanisms.[7]

 The 2025–2026 Gut-Skin Axis Research New